William Inge (American football): Coaching career

 Indiana hired Fresno State's Kalen DeBoer to be offensive coordinator for the 2019 season.
 Following that season, DeBoer returned to Fresno State as its new head coach and took Inge with him as defensive coordinator.
 When DeBoer departed after the 2021 season to become head coach at the University of Washington, Inge again went with him as co-defensive coordinator (with Chuck Morrell) and safeties coach.
+Jedd Fisch succeeded DeBoer as head coach following the 2023 season, and Fisch hired Stephen Belichick as his defensive coordinator.